AustinAdodo/The_Ride_BackEnd/README.md

 # TheRideBackEnd

-This project was generated completely written with Java (Spring MVC).
+This project was completely written with Java (Spring MVC).

 ## Development server